COMPARE DECKING PRICES

 HOW DO YOU DETERMINE THE BEST DECKING OPTION?

 With so many decking material options to choose from, it's hard to know what is your best decking option.
 You don't have to make a decision blindly.
 We have created the very useful Comparison Chart below to help put decking material prices into perspective.

 This decking materials price comparison includes nearly all the popular premium hardwood decking species as well as synthetic decking prices to help you get the most value for your decking investment.

 Remember, the lowest decking price is not always your best decking price.

 Are you ready to compare decking prices?
 We can help.

-The following decking material cost comparison was prepared by Mataverdedecking.com to fairly include nearly all the most popular premium hardwood decking species as well as synthetic decking prices including:
+The following decking material cost comparison was prepared by Mataverdedecking.com to fairly include nearly all the most popular decking materials, including premium hardwood decking species as well as synthetic decking prices including:

 Softwood Decking Materials

 Softwood decking materials range from the lowest to the highest decking prices, depending on the species and grade of the decking material.
-Our chart includes:
+The decking price comparison chart includes:

 Pressure treated decking (lowest price decking)